Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Python's version where the variables do not have to be visually identical is really confusing.
 The NFKC input is too restrictive.
 IMO the NFC wins on both readability and flexibility.

-In the Unicode TRs NFKC usually is used in conjunction with case folding.
-In particular Unicode 3.13 R5 defines the mapping toNFKC_Casefold which case folds, normalizes, and removes default ignorable code points, and this operation is recommended for matching identifiers case-insensitively.
+In the Unicode TRs, NFKC usually is used in conjunction with case folding.
+In particular, the Unicode standard 3.13 R5 defines the mapping toNFKC_Casefold which case folds, normalizes, and removes default ignorable code points, and this operation is recommended for matching identifiers case-insensitively.
 Similarly `TR36 <https://www.unicode.org/reports/tr36/#Recommendations_General>`__ recommends processing identifiers by applying NFKC_Casefold.
 So NFKC doesn't make a lot of sense since Stroscot is case-sensitive.
 Many have `suggested <https://groups.google.com/g/dev-python/c/LkCtik9LyyE/m/ki8XN66iAQAJhttps://groups.google.com/g/dev-python/c/LkCtik9LyyE/m/ki8XN66iAQAJ>`__ that Python made the wrong choice when it picked NFKC because Python is case-sensitive.

 Let's look at what NFKC actually does.
 Compared to NFC, it applies transformations with non-empty `Decomposition_type <https://www.unicode.org/reports/tr44/#Character_Decomposition_Mappings>`__, which are as follows: